polotent/food_order_service/README.md

 # Food order service
 ## Description
 REST server prototype for application for ordering food from restaurants.
 Made in Python 3 using Django 3.2 framework.

+Currently there is only development prototype with hardcoded settings.
+In production all needed settings would be moved to environment variables.
 ## Requirements
 * PostgreSQL
 * Python 3